Brian-M-code/instaclone/README.md

 - Users can view a picture and leave a comment on it.

 ## Installion and Setup instructions
-* To view the app.Visit -> Le`Gram

-- Clone this repo: git clone ### Installing
-*** To view the app.Visit -> Le`Gram

-- Clone this repo: git clone https://github.com/   brian-m-code/instaclone.git.
+- Clone this repo: git clone https://github.com/brian-m-code/instaclone.git.

 - The repo comes in a zipped or compressed format.
 Extract to your prefered location and open it.